Monday, June 24, 2013

 Root, Root, Root for the Home Team!

 Do you remember the taste of your first ballpark frank?
 Remember the smell of the oil on your glove and the feel of the bat in your hand?
 Remember the crack of the ball on the bat and the roar of the crowd?
-For 150 years, people in Chemung County have shared these experiences.
-Join us on Saturday, June 22 at 1 pm to celebrate the history of baseball at the opening of our new exhibit, Root, Root, Root for the Home Team: Baseball in Chemung County.
-This program is free and open to the public.
+For more than 150 years, people in Chemung County have shared these experiences.

 Although its origins are a mystery, baseball likely evolved from an older English game called rounders.
 There were a number of regional variations but, in 1845, the New York Knickerbockers wrote the rules of the modern game.
 By the 1850s, the Knickerbocker rules were used throughout New York, New Jersey and Pennsylvania.
 During the Civil War, soldiers from across the Union played ball and created a unified version of the game.
 But baseball wasn’t just for players, spectators enjoyed it too.
 Elmirans bought their first baseball tickets for a game between the Erastus Ransom Alerts and soldiers from the local garrison in 1866.
 Throughout the 1860s and 1870s, Chemung County fans paid to watch semi-pro teams from across the Twin Tiers play in a regional league.